-Description: This course is a pre-requisite for a second Foundations of Mathematics course in Grade 12, providing a pathway designed for entry into academic programs not requiring pre-calculus.
+Description: This course is a pre-requisite for a second Foundations of Mathematics 120 which provides a pathway designed for entry into academic programs not requiring precalculus.
 It is also a pre-requisite for the pre-calculus pathway.
 Students develop spatial sense and proportional reasoning through problems that involve rates, scale diagrams and relationships among similar 2-D and 3-D shapes and objects.
 Students develop logical reasoning skills and apply this to proofs and problems involving angles and triangles, the sine law and the cosine law.
 Students model and solve problems involving systems of linear inequality in two variables and explore characteristics of quadratic functions.
 Costs and benefits of renting, leasing and buying are explored and investment portfolios are analyzed.